Reference

 Maki uses a permission system to decide what each tool is allowed to do and when to ask you first.

-Rules come from three layers, checked in this order:
+Rules come from three layers, combined for resolution:

 1. Session rules, set during the current session (in-memory only)